Overgaden Oven Vandet 24: 19th century

 The property was home to 32 residents in nine households at the 1801 census.
 Frans Nielsen Gudmansen, a master joiner, resided in the building with his wife Anne Marie Knudsdatter and one maid.
-Christen Jensen, an innkeeper, resided in the building with his wife Anne Marie Kiersgaard and their two daughters (aged two and four).
+Christen Jensen, a barkeeper, resided in the building with his wife Anne Marie Kiersgaard and their two daughters (aged two and four).
 Christen Sørensen, a watchman, resided in the building with his wife Magdalene Olsdatter, their three children (aged two to 11) and three lodgers.
 Andreas Michelsen, a sailor, resided in the building with his wife Else Cathrine Hansen and their seven-year-old daughter.
 Sander Hansen Saine, another sailor, resided in the building with his wife Anne Cathrine Holm.
 Inger Nicolai Ps Petersens, a widow innkeeper, resided in the building on her own.
 Ole Jaberg, a boatman, resided in the building with his wife Anne Margrethe [Jaberg] and their two children (aged three and five).
 Henrich Hermansen, a watchman, resided in the building with his wife Karen Christensdatter and their five-year-old son.

 The property was listed as No. 190 in the new cadastre of 1806.
 It was at that time still owned by Niels Gudmandsen.

 Asmund Gleerupl, a later politician, was among the residents of the building in around 1839.
 He then worked as a clerk at Christianshavn Penitentiary.

 The building was home to 29 residents at the 1860 census.
 Lars Christian Bagge, a master cooper, resided in one of the ground floor apartments with his wife Johanne Nicoline Madsen, one cooper's apprentice and two lodgers (building painter and goldsmith).
 Waldemar Jørgen Jensen, a carpenter, resided in the other ground floor apartment with his wife Petrea Frederiche Møller.
 Anne Dortea Iversen, a widow needleworker, resided in one of the first floor apartments with a daughter and two lodgers (building painter and cooper).
 Carl Conrad Grove, a watchman, resided in the other first floor apartment with his wife Ane Magrete Møller and their three-year-old daughter.
 Ernst Frederik Ferdenant Jensen, a smith, resided on the second floor with his wife Helene Brodhorst, their seven-year-old daughter and two lodgers (chairmaker and seamstress).
 Ane Magrehte Husen, a widow needleworker, resided in the other second floor apartment with a 10-year-old grandson.
 Carl Lauritz Jensen Christensen, a smith, resided on the second floor with his wife Petroline Jensen.
 Carl Frederik Hansen, a cooper, resided in the basement with his wife Sophie Elisabet Povelsen and their three children (aged two to seven).